krisrowe/gcal-time-track-appsscript/README.md

 ### CI/CD with GitHub Actions

-It is possible to automate the deployment of this script using GitHub Actions.
+For a professional workflow, you can automate the deployment of this script using GitHub Actions.
 This allows you to automatically push changes to the Apps Script project whenever you merge to your `main` branch.

-The main challenge is authenticating `clasp` in a non-interactive environment.
-The solution is to use GitHub Secrets to store your `clasp` authentication token.
+The primary challenge is providing both **authentication** and the **project ID** to the non-interactive CI/CD environment.
+The solution is to use GitHub Secrets to securely store both of these values.

 **Setup Steps:**

+1.  **Create GitHub Secrets:** You will need to create two secrets in your GitHub repository.
+Go to **Settings > Secrets and variables > Actions** and add the following:
+    -   **`CLASP_RC_JSON`**:
-1.  **Find Your Local Auth Token:** On your local machine where you ran `clasp login`, find the authentication file.
-It is located at `~/.clasprc.json`.
+        -   On your local machine where you ran `clasp login`, find the authentication file located at `~/.clasprc.json`.
-2.  **Create a GitHub Secret:**
-    - In your GitHub repository, go to **Settings > Secrets and variables > Actions**.
-    - Create a new repository secret named `CLASP_RC_JSON`.
-    - Copy the entire JSON content from your local `~/.clasprc.json` file and paste it into the value of the secret.
+        -   Copy the **entire JSON content** of this file and paste it as the value for this secret.
+    -   **`SCRIPT_ID`**:
+        -   Open your Apps Script project and go to **Project Settings (⚙️)**.
+        -   Copy your **Script ID**.
+        -   Paste this ID as the value for this secret.

-3.  **Create the Workflow File:**
+2.  **Create the Workflow File:**
     -   Create a new file in your repository at `.github/workflows/deploy.yml`.
-    - Add the following content to the file:
+    -   Add the following content to the file.
+This workflow will trigger on every push to the `main` branch, create the necessary configuration files from your secrets, and push the code.

     ```yaml
     name: Deploy to Google Apps Script